 - Area II Twelve credit hours, including at least one course designated to meet the Theology requirement.
 Only three hours of Denominational Courses may be counted toward the Area II requirement.

-- Area III Nine credit hours in Historical Studies, six of which must include REL 700a and REL 700b.
+- Area III Nine credit hours in Historical Studies, six of which must be met by any two of the following introductory courses: REL 712a, REL 713b, REL 714a, and REL 715b.
 Only three hours of Denominational Courses may be counted toward the Area III requirement.

 - Area IV Twelve credit hours, including REL 812.